 I baked a batch of vanilla cupcakes with my favorite buttercream recipe.
 For this cupcake, I used sugar penguins and snowmen, North Pole sticks, and a little white edible glitter to make it look like snow.
 (This one is my favorite, I just think that it is so cute.)

-The presents were Will’s favorite.
-I found these cute little red polka dot cupcake liners at the grocery store.
+The presents cupcakes were second place I found these cute little red polka dot cupcake liners at the grocery store.
 These are smaller than a regular cupcake, and I love the size.
 I just dusted the edges with red and green sanding sugar and added a bow ring.
 Adorable, and took 2 extra minutes.